Qualification: MPH, Ph.D. Public Health

 - Exercise every day: 30 minutes brisk walk per day for at least 5 days a week.

-- Reduce Salt intake: take less than 10 grams (1tea spoon) of salt per day (for temperate region, not more than 5 grams per day.
+- Reduce Salt intake: take less than 10 grams (1tea spoon) of salt per day (for the temperate region, not more than 5 grams per day.

 - Avoid tobacco: both first hand and second hand (passive) smoking can increase the chances of NCDs.